 There are good reasons to be confused about the data!

 Biological studies have suggested possible neuroprotective effects of oestrogen on the brain.
-But data from studies following women into their 80s and 90s are mixed.
+However, data from studies following women into their 80s and 90s are mixed.

-The fear that MHT caused dementia arose from the results of the Women’s Health Initiative Memory Study (WHIMS) which was a sub-group with WHI.
-For the 4,532 women included in the trial, HRT worsened cognitive function, and increased the risk for AD.
+The fear that menopause hormone therapy (MHT) caused dementia arose from the results of the Women’s Health Initiative Memory Study (WHIMS), which was a sub-group with WHI.
+For the 4,532 women included in the trial, MHT worsened cognitive function and increased the risk for AD.

-But bear in mind, this was the WHI and women were enrolled at the average age of 72, roughly 15 to 20 years after their menopause, and well beyond the critical window of opportunity in which HRT is of benefit (see our previous blog for a discussion of the ‘window of opportunity’).
-Unfortunately, WHIMS came to the incorrect conclusion that HRT was detrimental to brain health and caused AD.
+But bear in mind that this was the WHI, and women were enrolled at the average age of 72, roughly 15 to 20 years after their menopause, and well beyond the critical window of opportunity in which MHTis of benefit (see our previous blog for a discussion of the ‘window of opportunity’).
+Unfortunately, WHIMS came to the incorrect conclusion that MHT was detrimental to brain health and caused AD.

 As the authors conclude,